doongit/azure-scoutsuite-lab/ai-security-lab/ai-threat-model.md

 | Abuse of tools | Action list limited to query, summarize, admin | No tool execution or shell passthrough | Map and Manage A.2, C.1 |

 ## Validation ideas
-* Add unit tests for `filter_prompt`.
+* Implement unit tests for the `filter_prompt`.
-* Throw red team prompts at the filter to refine patterns.
+* Evaluate the filter using adversarial (red team) prompts to refine detection patterns.
-* Log allowed and blocked prompts for tuning without storing personal data.
+* Log both allowed and blocked prompts for filter tuning, ensuring no personal data is stored.
-* Smoke test the Streamlit flow to confirm RBAC and for both fires.
+* Conduct smoke tests on the Streamlit workflow to validate RBAC functionality and ensure comprehensive scenario coverage.

 ## Roadmap
-* Layer in retrieval or context windows once guardrails expand.
+* Integrate retrieval mechanisms or context windows as additional guardrails are implemented.
-* Introduce allow list driven tool calls with strict schemas.
+*  Introduce tool calls governed by an allow list and enforce strict data schemas for each operation.
-* Bring in policy engines such as OPA for RBAC decisions.
+* Integrate policy engines, such as Open Policy Agent (OPA), to automate RBAC decision-making.